jhuntoo/gatsby-starter-netlify-cms/src/pages/products/index.md

     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environmen
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg